Quechuan languages: Changes in meaning and other uses

 The direct evidential appears in wh-questions and yes/no questions.
 By considering the direct evidential in terms of prototypical semantics, it seems somewhat counterintuitive to have a direct evidential, basically an evidential that confirms the speaker's certainty about a topic, in a question.
 However, if one focuses less on the structure and more on the situation, some sense can be made.
-The speaker is asking the addressee for information so the speaker assumes the speaker knows the answer.
+The speaker is asking the addressee for information so the speaker assumes the addressee knows the answer.
 That assumption is where the direct evidential comes into play.
 The speaker holds a certain amount of certainty that the addressee will know the answer.
 The speaker interprets the addressee as being in "direct relation" to the proposed content; the situation is the same as when, in regular sentences, the speaker assumes direct relation to the proposed information.

 The direct evidential affix is also seen in yes/no questions, similar to the situation with wh-questions.
 Floyd describes yes/no questions as being "characterized as instructions to the addressee to assert one of the propositions of a disjunction."
 Once again, the burden of direct evidence is being placed on the addressee, not on the speaker.
 The question marker in Wanka Quechua, -chun, is derived from the negative –chu marker and the direct evidential (realized as –n in some dialects).